Tim Bickerstaff: Health products entrepreneur

-During his radio career Bickerstaff invested in several businesses, including a Howick sports shop and the Ramarama Country Inn.
+During his radio career, Bickerstaff invested in several businesses, including a Howick sports shop and the Ramarama Country Inn.

 Bee Venom Honey

-In 1997 he founded health products company, Happy Families Ltd with partner Jenny Wheeler, and became the first to advertise honey with added bee venom as a joint supplement.
+In 1997 he founded a health products company, Happy Families Ltd with partner Jenny Wheeler, and became the first to advertise honey with added bee venom as a joint supplement.

-Bickerstaff had injected himself with bee stings in the knee he'd originally injured as a teenaged athlete after interviewing an expert on bee sting therapy (apitherapy) on his show.
+Bickerstaff had injected himself with bee stings in the knee he'd originally injured as a teenage athlete after interviewing an expert on bee sting therapy (apitherapy) on his show.
 He was convinced of the effectiveness of bee venom for joint pain as a result of this experience.

-When he heard Nelson apiarist Phil Cropp was making Nectarease, a honey with added bee venom, he offered to market it if he could have exclusive rights to direct sell it.
+When he heard Nelson apiarist Phil Cropp was making Nectarease, a honey with added bee venom, he offered to market it if he could have exclusive rights to directly sell it.

-Within two years Happy Families developed their own brand of honey and bee venom products, known as Honeybalm and BV Relief, and for several years continued to focus on marketing honey related products including honey and bee venom capsules, an Active Manuka cream, and Honeybalm For Pets for arthritic dogs and horses.
+Within two years Happy Families developed their own brand of honey and bee venom products, known as Honeybalm and BV Relief, and for several years continued to focus on marketing honey-related products including honey and bee venom capsules, an Active Manuka cream, and Honeybalm For Pets for arthritic dogs and horses.

 Male Impotence and Herbal Ignite

 Happy Families began promoting erectile dysfunction product Ignite after Bickerstaff began talking publicly about male impotence in the mid 1990s, one of the first public figures to be willing to talk openly about this male health issue.

 Ignite was launched in early 1999 as an herbal alternative to pharmaceutical medicines like Viagra which were being launched in the New Zealand market.

 Before Viagra was a legal prescription product in New Zealand Bickerstaff was buying it off the web and on-selling it to his car dealer and horse trainer friends.
 In the process he got practised at talking to his mates about their sex lives.
 When Viagra was legally introduced he developed Ignite and began marketing on radio.

-Over the next decade he became identified with Ignite as he did live call outs and voiced radio ads for the product.
+Over the next decade, he became identified with Ignite as he did live callouts and voiced radio ads for the product.
 He answered the 0800 line for several hours each day and personally talked to many of his customers.

-Eventually Ignite and a prostate health product (once called Quup, now Prostate Power Flow) became Happy Families lead products and the honey and bee venom line was withdrawn.
+Eventually, Ignite and a prostate health product (once called Quup, now Prostate Power Flow) became Happy Families lead products and the honey and bee venom line was withdrawn.

 Happy Families was sold to Intenza NZ Ltd after Bickerstaff's death in 2009 and now focuses on sexual health products for men and women.

 Bickerstaff was happily actively engaged with the Happy Families business until his death in 2009.